BATTERY LIFE PROJECT

 Battery Life phase two and Work Packages 3 and 4 have been partly initiated according to project plan.

-Invasive module test and capacity test of cells are being performed right now by the SDU.
+Invasive module test and capacity test of cells are being performed right now by the SDU and DTI.

 DTI is developing improved tools and procedures for calibration and SOH estimations.